antoninchadima/antoninchadima/README.md

 <details closed>
 <summary>Systems:</summary>

-I run these systems to support the running of applications written by developers or other internally run applications.
+I run these systems to support the applications written by developers or to support other internal applications.

 - Firewall *(SNAT, DNAT, PAT and Port Forwarding, SQM QoS, Security)*
 - DNS / DHCP *(local network management)*